programmerkhadka/pagination-typeorm-nestjs/README.md

 ## Key feature of the Repository

 i.
-Dockirazation of nestjs aplication with postgres SQL
+Dockirazation of nestjs aplication with postgres SQL <br>
 i.
-Api documentation using Swagger ii.
-Dynamic Pagination on get request of the records iii.
-Seeder implementation
+Api documentation using Swagger <br>
+ii.
+Dynamic Pagination on get request of the records <br>
+iii.
+Seeder implementation <br>

 ## Support